 In future, you will be required to sign in with your Brunel email address plus the password you created when registering

-When registering with RefWorks, you can enter either your Brunel email address or your personal email address.
+When registering with RefWorks, use your Brunel email address.
 For security reasons, you should avoid using your Brunel username and password as your RefWorks login name and password.

 From the Brunel RefWorks page, select the "Collecting References" section which details the different ways references are collected.
 Most of our databases allow direct export into RefWorks, including Academic Search Complete and Scopus.
 A step by step guide to exporting from databases is included on this web page .